 6. Goals enable you to document your progress.
 Whether you merely have a mental checklist or take the time to write it down, setting goals outlines your vision for your sales future.
 Striving to attain those goals delineates your progress toward that vision.

 7. Goals allow you to refine your strengths and strengthen your weaknesses.
 You may stumble along the way.
 However, mistakes are instructive, providing opportunities to build up those areas where you demonstrate weakness and to further refine your strong suits.

 8. Goals compel you to achieve your potential.
 Remember those childhood report cards with comments on whether you lived up to your potential?
 Sales goal setting now compels you to stretch for that potential.
 You may find yourself exercising sales muscles not previously used, enlarging the full extent of your sales potential.

 9. Goals improve your sales approach.
 It’s important to adapt your sales approach to fit your current goals.
 Minor changes in your approach may very well yield big improvements in your results, enabling you to attain your primary goal more quickly and easily.

 10. Goals can make you more resilient.
 Setbacks will occur.
 When you respond with resilience, you can perceive these setbacks as chances to try new methods rather than view them as an end in themselves.
 As such, you become a better sales rep, better able to overcome adversity and to achieve all that you have set out to accomplish.

 One of the key difference of highly successful people is that they take the time to set and monitor their goals.
-Goal setting not only facilitates your achievement of your objectives but also enhances your skills and performance.
+Goal setting not only facilitates the achievement of your objectives but also enhances your skills and performance.
 I have spent several hours this year to set new goals and insist that all clients I work with do the same.
 Goal setting gets you focused on what’s important.
 Putting your goals to paper crystallizes them.